qa276390/Cuda-Harris-Corner-Detector/README.md

     ├── utils.h             // other utilities
     └── VectorOperation.cuh // CUDA header file of vector operation
 ```
-We also implemented the shard memory and dynamic shared memory version of sobel filter.

 ### Prepare Images
 Put your images into the `./input` folder.
 Please note that the image must be `.ppm` format.
 With linux you can convert the image format using